temofey1989/state-machine/README.md

 }
 ```

-There are four method you can implement:
+There are four methods you can implement:

 * `beforeEntry` - executes before entry to the state and before entry guard checks.
 * `afterEntry` - executes after entry to the state and after entry guard checks.